hpaluch-pil/grpc-hello-cpp/README.md

 from https://github.com/grpc/grpc/tree/master/examples/cpp/helloworld

 There are now two ways how to build this package:
-1. using `cmake` and RPM packages ins openSUSE 15.3
+1. using `cmake` and RPM packages in `openSUSE LEAP 15.3`
-1. or using Bazel build utility
+1. or using Bazel build utility - tested under openSUSE LEAP 15.3, Debian 11, Fedora 35
+   and Windows 10 with MSVC 2019 Professional

 ## Setup using Bazel build tool
 Based on: